-Check to see if you have recalled products in your home.
-Recalled products should be thrown out or returned to the store where they were purchased.
+Check to see if you have recalled product in your home.
+Recalled product should be thrown out or returned to the store where it was purchased.

-This recall was triggered by findings by the Canadian Food Inspection Agency (CFIA) during its investigation into a foodborne illness outbreak.
+This recall was triggered by a recall in another country.
 The CFIA is conducting a food safety investigation, which may lead to the recall of other products.
 If other high-risk products are recalled, the CFIA will notify the public through updated Food Recall Warnings.

-The CFIA is verifying that industry has removed recalled product from the marketplace.
+The CFIA is verifying that industry is removing recalled product from the marketplace.

 There have been no reported illnesses in Canada associated with the consumption of this product.